-Award Pass / Fail criteria Evaluation Envelope Q No. Question subject Qualification AW1.1 Form of Bid Qualification AW1.2 Bid validity period Qualification AW1.3 Certificate of bona fide Bid Qualification AW3.2 Conflict of Interest Declaration Qualification AW3.2.1 Conflict of Interest Declaration Supporting Information Qualification AW4.1 Compliance to the Contract Terms Qualification AW4.2 Changes to Contract Terms Commercial AW5.3 Firm and Fixed Price Commercial AW5.4 Maximum Budget Commercial AW5.6 AW5.6 Open Book Policy Technical AW6.1 Compliance to the Specification Technical AW6.2 Variable Bids - - Request for Proposal response - received on time within the eSourcing Portal In the event of a Bidder failing to meet the requirements of a Mandatory pass / fail criteria, the Contracting Authority reserves the right to disqualify the Bidder and not consider evaluation of the any of the selection stage scoring methodology, nor the Award stage scoring methodology or Mandatory pass / fail criteria.
+Award Pass / Fail criteria Evaluation Envelope Q No. Question subject Qualification AW1.1 Form of Bid Qualification AW1.2 Bid validity period Qualification AW1.3 Certificate of bona fide Bid Qualification AW3.2 Conflict of Interest Declaration Qualification AW3.2.1 Conflict of Interest Declaration Supporting Information Qualification AW4.1 Compliance to the Contract Terms Qualification AW4.2 Changes to Contract Terms Commercial AW5.3 Firm and Fixed Price Commercial AW5.4 Maximum Budget Commercial AW5.6 Open Book Policy Technical AW6.1 Compliance to the Specification Technical AW6.2 Variable Bids - - Request for Proposal response - received on time within the Jaggaer eSourcing Portal In the event of a Bidder failing to meet the requirements of a Mandatory pass / fail criteria, the Contracting Authority reserves the right to disqualify the Bidder and not consider evaluation of the any of the selection stage scoring methodology, nor the Award stage scoring methodology or Mandatory pass / fail criteria.

 - 5.4.2.
 The Award stage of due process shall be marked against the following Award scoring criteria. - 5.4.3.
 The evaluation model below shall be used for this RFP which will be determined to two decimal places. - 5.4.4.
-Questions marked 'for information only' do not contribute to the scoring model. - 5.4.5.
-Do not exceed the page limits specified within each of the Non-Commercial criteria, any additional content provided beyond the specified page limit will not be considered or scored during the evaluation process.
-Where bidders include a cover page and/or annex, this will be taken into consideration within the page limit and therefore this is discouraged.
-Where a Non-Commercial criteria requires an additional attachment such as an organogram or risk register bidders are to note the eSourcing Portal only permits 1 document upload per question therefore bidders must attach their response as a Zip folder.
+Questions marked 'for information only' do not contribute to the scoring model.